Antanas Kandrotas: Political career

 On 17–20 January 2022, Kandrotas visited Belarus along with other members of the anti-EU and anti-NATO movement "The Dawn of Justice" led by Algirdas Paleckis.
 During this visit, meetings and discussions were organized with the country's key figures, such as president Alexander Lukashenko and Minister of Foreign Affairs Vladimir Makei.
 Presenting themselves as a self described "Lithuanian civil society", the delegation expressed disdain for the Lithuanian government's policies regarding its eastern neighbors amidst the Belarus–European Union border crisis, grounding of Ryanair Flight 4978 and the 2020 Belarusian presidential election.
 They expressed an aspiration for fostering amicable relations and cooperation between the Lithuanian and Belarusian communities.

 Released from prison in 2023, Kandrotas held numerous protests, including against pro-Ukrainian organizations, and committed vandalism.

 On 16 August 2023, Kandrotas announced the establishment of Party "We Are Lithuania" (Partija "Mes Lietuva") in a founding conference with a claimed membership of 2306 people.
 The party remains unregistered by the Electoral Commission.
 The party supports family values, LGBT rights opposition, Lithuanian nationalism and national sovereignty, and describes itself as conservative.

 He was planning to run in the 2024 presidential elections, but the Supreme Electoral Commission of Lithuania did not register his candidacy due to failing to provide the required documents.

+Antanas Kandrotas fled Lithuania in early May 2026 and travelled to Belarus, violating a court-imposed measure of written commitment not to leave the country.
+Without submitting any request to the authorities, he flew to Minsk — his second visit to Belarus that year — where he gave an interview to the state-controlled television channel “Belarus-4”, presenting himself as a political refugee escaping persecution in Lithuania.
+At the time of his departure, Lithuanian border control systems lacked the necessary data flags, allowing him to leave unimpeded.
+Kandrotas was already a convict serving a prison sentence in absentia and was involved in several ongoing criminal cases in Lithuania.